akrav/llm-digit-audio-classifier_coding_challenge/Build Documentation/Troubleshooting.md

   - Alternatively, implement path-based WAV loading if dataset provides absolute paths.
 The `mteb/free-spoken-digit-dataset` entries may not expose direct file paths for all records.
 - Keras weight save API requires `.weights.h5` suffix.
 Fixed by saving to `models/model.weights.h5`.

+- Training entrypoint may fall back to a synthetic dataset if HF decoding is unavailable.